chris2k20/volumes-backup/README.md

 ## Kubernetes Job

-An example manifest, which will run once as job.
+An example manifest, which will run once as Job.
 It will restore the backup to the volume claims (here mysql and wordpress volumes).
 Replace all environment variables and the volume parts:

 ```yaml
 apiVersion: batch/v1